-SUMMARY MARY OF RECOMMENDATIONS: REPORT REF. & PRIORITY FINDING RECOMMENDATION IMPLEMENTATION DATE 5.2.1 High The School sell a large variety of items in its School Uniform Shop which is opened for 3 weeks of the Summer Holidays and run by 2 members of the office staff.
+SUMMARY REPORT IMARY OF RECOMMENDATIONS: REF. & PRIORITY FINDING RECOMMENDATION IMPLEMENTATION DATE 5.2.1 High The School sell a large variety of items in its School Uniform Shop which is opened for 3 weeks of the Summer Holidays and run by 2 members of the office staff.
 Stock is also held throughout the year for sale as and when required to parents/pupils.
-A till has been programmed to account for the various items sold and this is used to update the Stock Control Record.
-A review of the School Uniform Records revealed that: • At the time of the audit the latest stock check carried out on 3 rd September 2017 showed the balance of stock to be in excess of £61,000. • This record had not been updated for almost 2 months during which time sales totalling £1,373.95 had been made. • No stock records are available prior to 3 rd September 2017 as a pen drive used to record all stock information was corrupted when a virus hit the School and a back up of the information was not undertaken.
 The School should carefully consider its next school uniform order to ensure that excessive stocks are not held and items currently in stock are utilised.
+Implemented A till has been programmed to account for the various items sold and this is used to update the Stock Control Record.
+A review of the School Uniform Records revealed that: At the time of the audit the latest stock check carried out on 3rd September 2017 showed the balance of stock to be in excess of £61,000.
+This record had not been updated for almost 2 months during which time sales totalling £1,373.95 had been made.
+No stock records are available prior to 3rd September 2017 as a pen drive used to record all stock information was corrupted when a virus hit the School and a back up of the information was not undertaken.
 The Stock Control Record should be updated regularly - at least weekly using the till roll receipts to identify the items sold and calculate the current stock balances.
 Information held should be backed-up regularly and a copy held off site to ensure that in the event of information being lost, it can be easily retrieved.
-Implemented 5.2.2 Medium Following a request from the Education Systems Support Team 3 years ago the School Inventory was transferred onto the Equipment Register Module on SIMS, where it is currently maintained.
+5.2.2 Medium Following a request from the Education Systems Support Team 3 years ago the School Inventory was transferred onto the Equipment Register Module on SIMS, where it is currently maintained.
 A full review of the Inventory is carried out annually at the start of the autumn term whereby each Department complete and return a Stock Control Form which is compared to SIMS and any updates made.
-This review was last undertaken in September 2017 and a review of this process revealed that: • Small, consumable items which are both low in value and portable are currently recorded. • Additions and disposals of equipment throughout the year are currently not recorded, as the member of staff responsible for The Headteacher in consultation with the Governing Body should set a limit, above which items of equipment are to be recorded on the inventory.
+This review was last undertaken in September 2017 and a review of this process revealed that : Small, consumable items which are both low in value and portable are currently recorded.
+Additions and disposals of equipment throughout the year are currently not recorded, as the member of staff responsible for The Headteacher in consultation with the Governing Body should set a limit, above which items of equipment are to be recorded on the inventory.
 This will make the process more meaningful and easier to undertake.
 Smaller items and consumables may be excluded from being recorded on the Inventory, if deemed appropriate by the Headteacher and Governing Body.
 The School may also wish to consider the introduction of a standard pro forma for use throughout the year by Department staff Implemented